azuredevops619/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/10/README.md

 -- Note: Use Master
 -- Represent CEO
-CREATE LOGIN "asa.sql.workload01" WITH PASSWORD = 'a123STRONGpassword!';
+CREATE LOGIN "asa.sql.workload01" WITH PASSWORD = 'Put Your Setup Password';
 -- Represent data analyst
-CREATE LOGIN "asa.sql.workload02" WITH PASSWORD = 'a123STRONGpassword!';
+CREATE LOGIN "asa.sql.workload02" WITH PASSWORD = 'Put Your Setup Password';
 -- Check the new logins
 SELECT * FROM master.sys.sql_logins;

 -- Note: Switch to the dedicated SQL pool
 CREATE USER [asa.sql.workload01] FOR LOGIN [asa.sql.workload01]
 CREATE USER [asa.sql.workload02] FOR LOGIN [asa.sql.workload02]

+GRANT INSERT ON wwi.SaleSmall TO [asa.sql.workload01]
+GRANT SELECT ON wwi.SaleSmall TO [asa.sql.workload01];
+GRANT CREATE TABLE TO [asa.sql.workload01];
+GRANT ALTER ON SCHEMA::dbo TO [asa.sql.workload01];

+GRANT INSERT ON wwi.SaleSmall TO [asa.sql.workload02];
+GRANT SELECT ON wwi.SaleSmall TO [asa.sql.workload02];
+GRANT CREATE TABLE TO [asa.sql.workload02];
+GRANT ALTER ON SCHEMA::dbo TO [asa.sql.workload02];

 ```

 3. In the toolbar menu, connect to the **SQLPool01** database to execute the query.